-We are pleased to announce our new program, Sound Arts!
-Bringing artists and students together to perform chamber masterworks Explore exciting music Grow musicality Improve rhythm Learn communication skills Gain confidence Make friends with other musicians In this introductory course (from March to May), designed for intermediate and advanced students, young musicians will be placed into [...]
+We are pleased to announce the second season of our chamber music program, Sound Arts!
+Bringing artists and students together to perform chamber masterworks Explore exciting music Grow musicality Improve rhythm Learn communication skills Gain confidence Make friends with other musicians In this semester-long course, designed for intermediate and advanced students, young musicians will be placed [...]

 Watch this short interview with NWMA violin and chamber music director Rebecca Wishnia done for SFgovTV and their Women At Work series.
 We're very proud to have Rebecca on the NWMA team!

 Our Holiday Recital was fantastic yesterday with so many people to congratulate!
 Parents, teachers and students all work together to create artistic experiences, as witnessed in these two students performing the first movement of Beethoven’s last sonata for violin and piano in G Major, Op.96.
 This sort of peer-collaboration between students is the driving force [...]

 Here is an excerpt from a concert that took place at the University of British Columbia in Vancouver, Canada on October 20th, 2017.
 Mark Anderson performs Dvorak's Piano Quintet in A Major Op.81 with the Borealis String Quartet.
 New World Music Academy's mission is to prepare our students for a life-time of music-making.
 Working with [...]

 The Röntgen Piano Trio (Mark Anderson - piano, Antoine van Dongen - violin, and Eric Gaenslen, cello) perform works by Beethoven, Julius Röntgen and Brahms this coming Saturday, December 9th at 8pm at Trinity Chamber Concerts (Trinity Chapel) - 2320 Dana St, Berkeley, CA 94704.
 Tickets and information can be found at http://www.trinitychamberconcerts.com